wihangasena/fmlk-frontend/README.md

 ## 📋 Overview

 This is a complete static website clone that includes all major pages and functionality of the original FMLK fashion website.
-The site showcases sarees, dresses, tops, and other fashion items with a clean, professional design.
+The site showcases sarees, dresses, tops, and other fashion items with a clean, professional design

 ## 🌟 Features